 Further, there are benefits to gain from networking and establishing partnership with experts, resources persons and other member countries.
 It is important also to have proper coordination with local government and national agencies.

-As next steps, PNG will strengthen partnership and network with national, regional, and international partners to implement effectively Blue Carbon activities; improve coordination with local government and national stakeholders; do a Blue Carbon ecosystems profile of the country; identify gaps on CCA (Mangroves); and take a stocktake of all CCA and BC activities in the country.
+As next steps, PNG will strengthen partnership and network with national, regional, and international partners to implement effectively Blue Carbon activities; improve coordination with local government and national stakeholders; do a Blue Carbon ecosystems profile of the country; identify gaps on CCA (Mangroves); and take a stock take of all CCA and BC activities in the country.

 Goal 5.
 Threatened Species status improving.